Carrot-9/Futura/README.md

 # Soprano

-Automatically moves new .wav files to my database once a week.
+Moves new .wav files to my database once a week.